Waste Resource Management Strategy

 - Lead by example – Greening the Government of the Northwest Territories.

 The Strategy will also include Greening the GNWT.
-This will include making improvements to government day-to-day operations to reduce the generation of waste and GHG emissions and the consumption of resources needed to make products used by government.
+This will include making improvements to government day-to-day operations to reduce the generation of waste and greenhouse gas emissions and the consumption of resources needed to make products used by government.